lambdamikel/Common-Lisp-Tangram-Solver/README.md

 This is work in progress.
 The heuristics are being changed from time to time.
-Currently, with the above machine configuration, it takes about ~10 minutes for it to solve the standard Tangram problem:
+Currently, with the above machine configuration, it takes about ~3 minutes and 50 seconds for it to solve the standard Tangram problem if "Show Thinking" is unchecked, and ~6 minutes and 30 seconds with "Show Thinking" enabled:

 ![Standard Solution 1](src/problems/standard1.jpg)
 ![Standard Solution 2](src/problems/standard2.jpg)